Abstract

 Applications

-- Media Studies: Analyzing the relationship between traditional and social media
+• Media Studies: Analyzing the interplay between traditional news outlets and social media platforms.

-- Computational Social Science: Studying information flow and influence patterns
+• Computational Social Science: Modeling information flow and the dynamics of newsworthiness.

-- Platform Studies: Examining how social media platforms influence news content
+• Platform Studies: Examining how platform policies and features influence news content.

 Citation